492066199/nosql-use/README.md

 * then synchronous the value to all the memcached in the cluster
 * this is a light tools and no memory leak
 * this tools build need libmemcached
-* compile ==> first:ldconfig  second:gcc memcount.c -o memcount -lpthread -pmemcached
+* compile ==> first:ldconfig  second:gcc memcount.c -o memcount -lpthread -lmemcached